Reviews You Can Rely On

 Credit: Becca Glades

-The Hoka Clifton 10 is among the stiffer shoes in our lineup.
-During my twist tests, I was able to get some bend in the toe, while the remainder of the shoe was stiff.
-This is great for hard flooring, especially for those who spend hours on their feet.
+The Hoka Clifton 10 is among the stiffer shoes in our lineup, which is great for hard flooring, and especially for those who spend hours on their feet.
+Off the foot, we were able to get some bend in the toe, but the remainder of the shoe was stiff.

 The Clifton 10 has a slight bend in the toe but a supportive stiffness throughout.